Auction Auto Transport

 When buying a car at an auction, make sure to save all of the information you get.
 You’ll need to give that information to your auto shipping company later so they can pick up and transport your vehicle properly.

 So, once you’ve got the deal with an auction and paid for the vehicle, it’s time to book a specific driver to pick up the vehicle.
-The following information is essential to make a deal with the driver and ship the vehicle:
+The following information are essential to make a deal with the driver and ship the vehicle:

 Documentation For Auction Car Shipping